oolongjiawei/Capstone/README.md

 ### User Profile
-+ Individuals interested in self+reflection and personal growth
++ Individuals interested in self-reflection and personal growth
 + Users seeking guidance on life decisions
 + People curious about Eastern philosophy and fortune-telling methods